These Oatmeal Raisin Cookies are perfectly crisp on the outside and soft and chewy on the inside, exactly the way you would want them to be.

 These are great tips to follow for any type of cookie.

-- Use room temperature butter.
+- Use room-temperature butter.
 This ensures the cookies spread the right amount.
-You should be able to push a finger in to dent the butter but not all the way through.
+You should be able to push a finger into the butter, but not all the way through.
 The butter should still feel cold to the touch.

-- Ensure your baking soda is fresh.
+- Ensure your baking soda is fresh and don’t substitute baking powder.
 Test it by dropping a little in vinegar; it should bubble immediately.

 - Thoroughly cream together the butter and sugar.
-During this process, the sugar adds air to the butter.
-This is and is essential for a good chewy cookie but it also expands the dough and makes for a recipe that yields more cookies.
+During this process, the crystals of the sugar beat in the butter and add air to it.
+This is essential for a good chewy texture in your cookies, but it also expands the dough and makes for a recipe that yields more cookies.

 - Use a good baking sheet lined with parchment paper.
 The baking surface changes how they bake.
-I love these sheets for Nordic Ware.
+I love these sheets from Nordic Ware.
+They bake so evenly.

 - Use a 1 1/2 tablespoon cookie scoop.
-Not only does this make quick work of scooping cookies, it creates uniform sized cookies that will bake evenly.
+Not only does this make quick work of scooping the oatmeal raisin cookie dough into balls, but it also creates uniformly sized cookies that will bake evenly.

 Freezing the Dough